-Caroline Tran, a renowned photographer and educator, often stresses how important it is to curate your photos and show a consistent style.
-Below is an screenshot of her account, which clearly illustrates how she walks the walk.
+Caroline Tran, a renowned photographer and educator, often stresses the importance of curating your photos and showing a consistent style.
+Below is a screenshot of her account, which clearly illustrates how she walks the walk.

-Clients tend to book what they see, so maintaining a specific style lets them know what to expect, and lets you know exactly what to deliver.
+Clients tend to book what they see, so maintaining a specific style lets them know what to expect and gives you a clear plan of what to deliver.